How to move to Hawaii from the mainland: moving to Hawaii begins with adjusting your mainland mentality to the island lifestyle.

 Hawaii: Moving there means you’re going to meet all kinds of people.

 Whether you’re in business or social situations in Hawaii, power players look just like everyone else.
-We enjoyed a lot more diversity in our friendships, as people count folks from all types of different backgrounds as friends.
+This results in a great opportunity to experience a lot more diversity in friendships, as people count folks from all types of different backgrounds as friends.

 Not to say we were stagnated in that regard on the mainland, but you do get comfortable and perhaps don’t extend as much as you do when you’re in a new place.
 We found it refreshing and fascinating to hear about where people were from and what relocating to Hawaii had meant to them in terms of positive change.